Justin Ledet

-Justin Wayne Ledet (born September 28, 1988) is an American professional mixed martial artist and boxer who competes in the Light Heavyweight division.
+Justin Wayne Ledet (born September 28, 1988) is an American professional mixed martial artist who competes in the Light Heavyweight division.
 A professional since 2010, he has most notably competed for the Ultimate Fighting Championship.

 Background

-Born and raised in the Houston, Texas area, Ledet was a talented basketball player, competing as a small forward for NCAA Division II Texas A&M University-Kingsville.
+Born and raised in the Houston, Texas, area, Ledet was a talented basketball player, competing as a small forward for NCAA Division II Texas A&M University-Kingsville.
 Upon quitting basketball, Ledet began training in mixed martial arts to stay in shape and was introduced to the sport through his cousin.

 Mixed martial arts career

 Early career

 Before joining the UFC, Ledet amassed a record of 6-0-1 with all of his wins thus far coming by stoppages, fighting almost exclusively in his home state of Texas.
-He also held an amateur record of 3-0 before turning professional.
+He also held an amateur record of 3–0 before turning professional.

 Ultimate Fighting Championship

-Ledet made his promotional debut on August 6, 2016 at UFC Fight Night 92 against Chase Sherman.
+Ledet made his promotional debut on August 6, 2016, at UFC Fight Night 92 against Chase Sherman.
 He won the fight via unanimous decision.

-Ledet's next fight came on November 19, 2016 at UFC Fight Night 99 against Mark Godbeer.
+Ledet's next fight came on November 19, 2016, at UFC Fight Night 99 against Mark Godbeer.
 He won the fight via submission in the first round.

-Ledet was expected to face promotional newcomer Dmitriy Sosnovskiy on February 4, 2017 at UFC Fight Night 104.
+Ledet was expected to face promotional newcomer Dmitriy Sosnovskiy on February 4, 2017, at UFC Fight Night 104.
 However, Ledet pulled out of the fight on January 26 citing an undisclosed injury.
 In turn, promotional officials confirmed that Ledet was suspended for four months after testing positive for an anabolic agent in a contaminated supplement.

-Ledet was expected to face Dmitriy Sosnovskiy on September 16, 2017 at UFC Fight Night 116.
+Ledet was expected to face Dmitriy Sosnovskiy on September 16, 2017, at UFC Fight Night 116.
 Subsequently, Sosnovskiy was removed from the card on September 10 and replaced by promotional newcomer Zu Anyanwu.
 He won the back-and-forth fight via split decision.

-Ledet faced Aleksandar Rakić on July 22, 2018 at UFC Fight Night 134.
+Ledet faced Aleksandar Rakić on July 22, 2018, at UFC Fight Night 134.
 He lost the fight via unanimous decision.

-Ledet faced Johnny Walker on February 2, 2019 at UFC Fight Night 144.
+Ledet faced Johnny Walker on February 2, 2019, at UFC Fight Night 144.
 He lost the fight via TKO in the first round.

-Ledet was expected to face promotional newcomer Dalcha Lungiambula on June 29, 2019 at UFC on ESPN 3.
+Ledet was expected to face promotional newcomer Dalcha Lungiambula on June 29, 2019, at UFC on ESPN 3.
 However, on June 24, it was announced that Ledet was removed from the card for undisclosed reason.

-Ledet faced Aleksa Camur on January 18, 2020 at UFC 246.
+Ledet faced Aleksa Camur on January 18, 2020, at UFC 246.
 He lost the fight by unanimous decision.

-Ledet faced Dustin Jacoby on October 31, 2020 at UFC Fight Night 181.
+Ledet faced Dustin Jacoby on October 31, 2020, at UFC Fight Night 181.
 He lost the fight via TKO in the first round.

 On November 13, 2020, the UFC announced that they had released him.